BabyFirstTV Logo

 In 2008, the channel’s broadcast expanded to China, Korea, Africa, and Latin America.
 This expansion was marked with a rebranding.

 The label and the flower were positioned on the same level.
-The head of the inflorescence was slightly tilted to give it a pose of curiosity and interest.
+The head of the inflorescence was slightly tilted to convey curiosity and interest.
 This technique emphasized the theme of children’s development and interesting content.
 The tilted image also encouraged viewers to interact.

-The title received more strict, large letters with serifs.
-‘Baby’ was done in dark blue, speaking to the process of growth and intellectual development.
+The title received a more strict, large font with serifs.
+‘Baby’ was painted in dark blue, evoking the process of growth and intellectual development.
 ‘First’ – in red tones to indicate leadership, the expansion into new niches, and rapid proliferation worldwide.

 2011 – 2014

 In 2011, the BabyFirstTV channel became available in all European countries.
 A change in the logo underlined the development and distribution.
-The main transformation concerned the font of the inscription and its shades.
-The name was returned to a child-like cartoon font of thin, rounded sticks with a slight tilt of the letters in different directions.
+The main transformation concerned the inscription’s font and its shades.
+The name was set in a childlike cartoon font of thin, rounded sticks, with the letters tilted slightly in different directions.
 The shades were made more pastel, changing the dark blue to purple.
 The rebranding gave the logo playful intonations.

 2014 – 2019

-By 2014, the board of directors changed, which contributed to the release of a mobile application, YouTube debut, and rebranding.
+By 2014, the board of directors had changed, which contributed to the release of a mobile application, the debut on YouTube, and the rebranding.

-The overall look of the emblem gained tenderness as a nod to the young age of the viewers.
-The color palette of the flower was revised.
+The emblem’s overall look took on a more tender tone, a nod to the viewers’ youth.
+The flower’s color palette was revised.
 The purple petal was changed to light blue, and the lilac to pink.
 The other shades also lightened.
-The white inscription with the name of the channel emphasized the theme of the beginning of life, infancy.
+The white inscription with the channel name emphasized the theme of the beginning of life, infancy.
 Placing the name on two levels added compactness to the sign.

 2019 – today

 The latest rebranding simplified the logo even more.
 The shadow disappeared.
 The image started to resemble a children’s two-dimensional drawing.
-Lowercase letters of the title brought the inscription closer to the young age of the audience.
+Lowercase letters in the title brought the inscription closer to the young audience.
 Each element received coloring in sync with the petals.

 Font and Colors

 The emblem is multicolored.
 For the elements, bright, vibrant colors are used, which resonate with the world of childhood, when everything around seems amazing.
-Each shade reflects one aspect of development, dedicated to broadcasts on BabyFirstTV.
+Each shade reflects one aspect of development and is dedicated to broadcasts on BabyFirstTV.

-- Yellow – a sunny color, indicating a good mood, joy, and laughter.
+• Yellow is a sunny color, indicating a good mood, joy, and laughter.

-- Green – the color of life, growth, and maturing.
+• Green is the color of life, growth, and maturing.

-- Blue – the shade of intellect, logic, and speech.
+• Blue is the shade of intellect, logic, and speech.

-- Pink – the color of tenderness, understanding of oneself, and self-identification.
+• Pink is the color of tenderness, self-understanding, and self-identification.

 The inscription is made in rounded letters.
 The font is similar to Torus Bold.
 The absence of corners speaks to the simplicity and accessibility of the content.